wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 n_gunzip – Gunzip operations (INFO)

+n_test_gunzip – Test gunzip operations (INFO)
+	Those operations occur when Varnish receives a compressed object from a backend.
+They are done to verify the gzip stream while it's inserted in storage.

 vsm_free – Free VSM space (DIAG)
 	Number of bytes free in the shared memory used to communicate with tools like varnishstat, varnishlog etc.